WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + Nearly all commands permit specifying a set of target component names as arguments.
 The ```'all'``` name value is reserved.
 It specifies a shorthand representing the entire set of Components defined for the Project.
 + Nearly all commands support the ```--dlwshow``` option.
 This option outputs the generated Docker CLI stream to STDOUT.
 + Nearly all commands support the ```--dlwno-exec``` option.
 This option bypasses the execution of the generated CLI stream.
 Use both ```--dlwshow``` and ```--dlwno-exec``` options to display the Docker CLI stream for the command.
 Helps with debugging problems.
-+ <a id="ExploringCommandsDockerArray"></a>Docker array options [], like '-v', aren't properly supported by the dlw command line, as only the rightmost (last) recurring value will appear on the generated ```docker``` command(s).
++ Docker array options [] <a id="ExploringCommandsDockerArray"></a>, like '-v', aren't properly supported by the dlw command line, as only the rightmost (last) recurring value will appear on the generated ```docker``` command(s).
 Also, since these option values are generally unique to a specific Component, entering them when executing a pod level command is most likely undesireable, as the option values are typically different for each Component.
 Therefore, recurring and other Component specific option values should be specified within a file called "DOCKER_CMMDLINE_OPTION".
 When specfied, this file must be located in a Component's <a href="#ConceptsComponent">command-context directory</a>.
 + All ```dlw``` wrapper commands are compiled using a bash implemented [linux pipeline](http://en.wikipedia.org/wiki/Pipeline_%28Unix%29).
 Therefore, resultant Docker commands which attempt to immediately attach to standard system streams, like ```docker {run|attach|start}...```, will fail, perhaps, silently.
 In this situation, either actively defer attachment, ```dlw run -d ...`, or passively avoid attachment by omitting options that actively attach standard streams, see ```dlw start```.

 #### Exploring Commands: Remove